What can I do with redirect.pizza?

 7. Localized redirects for international traffic

-Direct visitors to region-specific versions of your website.
+Direct visitors to region-specific versions of your website using dynamic destinations.
 For example:

 • Redirect example.com to example.fr for visitors from France.